-Committee: Brenda Millen, David Rushton, Jeanette Jahnz, Sue King, Brian Hammond, Kath Hammond, Victor Medlock, Sarah Dacre & Paul Savage.
+Committee: Brenda Millen, Jeanette Jahnz, Sue King, Victor Medlock, Sarah Dacre, Judith Mayhew & Trevor Jones.

-Diamond & Golden Jubilee Cup Judges: Paul Millen, Pam Mills, Lesley Rye and Hazel Ovenden.
+Diamond & Golden Jubilee Cup Judges: Paul Millen, Pam Mills, Trevor Jones, Norah and Chris Rushton.
 Jeannette Jahnz is the co-ordinator.
 (Nominations to any Officer or Committee Member at any time.
 You can nominate the whole or part of a garden, even your own.)

-Revised Diamond and Golden Jubilee Cup Rules (New for 2018)
+Revised Diamond and Golden Jubilee Cup Rules (New from 2018)